Creating a Rental Property LLC in South Carolina

 Step 1: Choose LLC Name

 When selecting a name for your LLC, be sure to choose one that meets Idaho’s requirements.
-We can do a search for you to see if the business name you want is available.
+We can do a business name search for you to see if the business name you want is available.
 If it is, let us reserve the name while you get the filing paperwork together.

 Step 2: Select Registered Agent